 Use mulch in your organic garden.
 Mulching helps retain moisture, and helps provide nutrients to your growing plants.
 You should try to use at least a three inch layer of mulch in all of your beds.
 It will also make your garden beds look as if they were professionally finished.

-Now as you can plainly see from the tips above, you will not need those added substances to assist in growing any type of plant, whether it’s a flower or a tomato.
+In conclusion, Now as you can plainly see from the tips above.
+You will not need those added substances to assist in growing any type of plant.
+Whether it’s a flower or a tomato.
 All you need is the right knowledge to ensure that your plants are getting what they need to grow strong and healthy.